emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

 ## Add New listeners via EMQX Dashboard

-Open the browser, enter the host `IP` and port `32012` where the EMQX Pod is located, log in to the EMQX cluster Dashboard (Dashboard default user name: admin, default password: public), enter the Dashboard and click Configuration → Listeners to enter the listener page, We first click the Add Listener button to add a listener named test and port 1884, as shown in the figure below:
+Open the browser, enter the host `IP` and port `32012` where the EMQX Pod is located, log in to the EMQX cluster Dashboard (Dashboard default user name: admin, default password: public), enter the Dashboard and click Configuration → Listeners to enter the listener page, We first click the Add Listener button to add a listener named to test and port 1884, as shown in the figure below:

 <img src="./assets/configure-service/emqx-add-listener.png" style="zoom: 33%;" />